ADITYA6584/Theory/Readme.md

-This repo contain all the theory and some basic Coding questions.
+This repo contain all the theory and some basic  DSA Coding questions.